AME 30315 Pendulum Project

 This section outlines the steps to write, compile, download and execute a program on the microcontroller.
 Until you have a controller designed that is supposed to stabilize the pendulum, make sure the pendulum is pointing down.

 The file format that can be downloaded to the hc11 is called an "S-record" and has a filename that has a ".s19" suffex.
-Here is an example of an S-record that commands a square-wave torque to the pendulum with a period of approximately ten seconds.
+Here is an example of an S-record that commands a square-wave torque to the pendulum with a period of approximately four seconds.
 It is a text file, so it is something you can look at and open in an editor, but it is not really decipherable.
 Save this program on your computer.

 The steps required to download the run this example square-wave program are as follows.